 What to Do If Your Sibling is Approved for an F4 Visa

 Once your sibling is approved for an F4 visa, the first thing to do is celebrate.
-Then your sibling will receive the visa stamped to his or her passport along with a sealed packet with a letter stapled to it.
-Your sibling should verify the information on the visa and the letter are correct.
+Then your sibling will receive the visa stamped in his or her passport along with a sealed packet with a letter stapled to it.
+Your sibling should verify the information on the visa and the letter is correct.
 The packet must be submitted unopened to an immigration officer at a port-of-entry.

 How We Can Help